 Chemical propulsion systems are designed to satisfy high thrust impulsive maneuvers.
 They are associated with lower specific impulse compared to their electric counterparts, but have significantly higher thrust to power ratios.

-There are a significant number of mature hydrazine propulsion systems used in large spacecraft that present a generally reliable option as the characteristics in terms of mass and volume of these compact systems allow them to be a suitable fit for some small spacecraft buses.
+There are a significant number of mature hydrazine propulsion systems used in large spacecraft that present a generally reliable option as mass and volume of these compact systems allow them to be a suitable fit for some small spacecraft buses.
 Thrusters that perform small correction maneuvers and attitude control in large spacecraft may be large enough to perform high thrust maneuvers for small spacecraft and can act as main propulsion system.
 Hydrazine propulsion systems typically incorporate a double stage flow control valve that regulates the propellant supply and a catalyst bed heater with thermal insulation.
 Typically, they have the advantage of being qualified for multiple cold starts which may be beneficial for power-limited buses if the lifespan of the mission is short.
-Typically, hydrazine achievable specific impulses are in the 150-250 s range.
+Hydrazine achievable specific impulses are in the 150-250 s range.
 Because hydrazine systems are so widely used for large satellites, robust ecosystem components exist, and hydrazine propulsion systems are custom-designed for specific applications using available components.
-This section considers both commercial off-the-shelf (COTS) hydrazine thrusters and integrated complete propulsion systems.

 Airbus Defense and Space has developed a 1 N class hydrazine thruster that has extensive flight heritage, including use on the small spacecraft, ALSAT-2.
 Aerojet Rocketdyne has leveraged existing designs with flight heritage from large spacecraft that may be applicable to small buses, such as MR-103 thruster used on New Horizons for attitude control application 1.
 Other Aerojet Rocketdyne thrusters potentially applicable to small spacecraft include the MR-111 and the MR-106 2.